LucaMaggi19/Histogram-/README.md

-# Histogram-
+# Histogram
-Histogram script from MD simulation datas
+Simple Python scripts to create a histogram from a single variable column file.